 3) E-cigarettes are being used to smoke illegal drugs such as marijuana.

 *The use of e-cigarettes will be revisited should they receive FDA approval.

-Community-Wide Accountability: Each member of the university community will be responsible for respectfully informing or reminding others of the smoke/ tobacco-free policy if coming upon someone smoking or using tobacco.
-Effective approaches for talking with individuals who smoke or use tobacco are provided on the smoke/tobacco-free website resources page.
+Community-Wide Accountability: Each member of the university community will be responsible for respectfully informing or reminding others of the smoke and tobacco-free policy if coming upon someone smoking or using tobacco.
+Effective approaches for talking with individuals who smoke or use tobacco are provided on the smoke and tobacco-free website resources page.

 Employees: It is the responsibility of employees to comply with this policy.
 Supervisors are encouraged to emphasize the wellness aspects of the policy and ask if the employee is interested in any assistance adapting to the policy or interested in cessation resources.
 A guide for supervisors [PDF] is provided on the smoke and tobacco-free website.

 Students: It is the responsibility of Ohio University students to comply with this policy.
 When talking with students, one is encouraged to emphasize the wellness aspects of the policy and ask if the student is interested in any assistance adapting to the policy or interested in cessation resources.

-Visitors, Volunteers, Patients, and Customers: It is recommended that visitors, volunteers, patients, and customers be reminded that OHIO is a smoke/ tobacco-free campus.
-Educating these groups can begin prior to their arrival on campus by the sponsoring office via websites, mailings, advertisements, and electronic information.
-During an event on the OHIO campus, the sponsoring office shall make efforts to ensure compliance.
+Visitors, Volunteers, Patients, and Customers: Visitors, volunteers, patients, and customers should be made aware and reminded that OHIO is a smoke and tobacco-free campus.
+An effort should be made to educate these groups prior to their arrival on campus by the sponsoring office via websites, mailings, advertisements, and electronic information.
+During an event on the OHIO campus, the sponsoring office shall make efforts to ensure compliance with this policy.

 Cessation Resources and Support for Tobacco Users